 The Depth of Divine Providence in Shidduchim and the Secret of Joy in the Jewish Home

-Class No. 34 | Tuesday Morning, Parashas Masei, 27 Tammuz 5755, in the Yeshiva.
+Lesson No. 34 | Tuesday Morning, Parshas Masei, 27 Tammuz 5755, in the Yeshiva.

-Hashem's Divine Providence accompanies a person at every step, and especially in building a Jewish home and finding one's zivug (soulmate).
+Hashem's Divine Providence accompanies a person at every step, and especially in building the Jewish home and finding one's zivug (soulmate).
 This article explains the power of the Bas Kol (Heavenly voice) that announces shidduchim (marriage matches) every single day, the immense importance of rejoicing in the wife of one's youth, and how joy and gratitude to Hashem are the greatest shield against the Yetzer Hara (evil inclination).

-"Every man and his household came" (Shemos 1:1).
+"Every man and his household came" (Shemos 1:1)

 The Secret of Longevity and the Blessing of the Baal Shem Tov